 I'm an early childhood teacher educator, and author.

 Tamar Jacobson was born in Rhodesia, now Zimbabwe, and traveled to Israel where she became a preschool teacher with the Israeli Ministry of Education.
 Jacobson completed a BA, masters, and doctorate in early childhood education at the University at Buffalo (UB).
 As Director of the University at Buffalo Child Care Center (UBCCC), she created a training site for early childhood students from area colleges including UB.
-Currently, Dr. Jacobson is Professor, Chair of the Department of Teacher Education, and Director of the early childhood program at Rider University, New Jersey.
+Currently, Dr. Jacobson is Professor of early childhood education at Rider University, New Jersey.
 She was Recipient of the 2013 National Association for Early Childhood Teacher Educators (NAECTE) Outstanding Early Childhood Teacher Educator Award, participated on the Consulting Editors Panel for NAEYC, and is a former Fellow in the Child Trauma Academy.
 Tamar Jacobson presents at International, National, State and Regional levels.
 She is author of: Confronting Our Discomfort: Clearing the Way For Anti-Bias (Heinemann, 2003), Don’t Get So Upset!
 Help Young Children Manage Their Feelings By Understanding Your Own (Redleaf Press, 2008), and edited: Perspectives on Gender in Early Childhood (Redleaf Press, 2010), a collection of academic essays from a diverse group of scholars from around the United States and Europe.